 Hike Rainbow Mountain

-Rainbow mountain is a day hike based out of Cusco that has only become open to tourists in recent years, but has become extremely popular in that short time due to its incredible colors!
-It’s one of the best adventures in Peru.
+Rainbow mountain is a day hike based out of Cusco that has only become open to tourists in recent years, but has become extremely popular in that short time due to its incredible colors.

 Booking the Rainbow Mountain tour from Cusco

 While it is possible to do the hike on your own, it’s very difficult to reach the trailhead unless you have your own car.
-Therefore, most people opt to join a tour from Cusco which includes a transportation and a guide.
+Therefore, most people opt to join a tour from Cusco, which includes transportation and a guide.